LEADVILLE MUSEUMS & TOURS

 Route of the Silver Kings (Self-guided)

-The Route of the Silver Kings leads visitors on a driving tour through the 20-square-mile historic mining district surrounding Leadville, Colorado.
-There are 12 stops on the tour, including mines, power plants, ghost towns and mining camps.
-Maps available at the Visitor Center at 809 Harrison.
+Take a driving tour through the 20-square-mile historic mining district surrounding Leadville.
+The Route of the Silver King tour has 12 stops, including mines, power plants, ghost towns, and mining camps.
+Maps are available at the Visitor Center at 809 Harrison.